7 Things the Timing of Your First Period Can Reveal About Your Health

 Your first period could predict your risk of heart disease

 Heads up if your first period came super early—or late.
 By early, we’re talking before the age of 10 and by late we mean after 17.
 Scientists have found that women who first started menstruating way outside the normal age range may be at a higher risk for heart disease, stroke, and high blood pressure compared with women who got their first period at age 13, who had a lower risk.
-"The age of menarche has been shown to be associated with a lot of things related to woman's health—particularly early menarche, with an increased risk for cardiovascular disease," says Martha Gulati, MD, professor of medicine and division chief of cardiology at the University of Arizona-Phoenix.
-The reason for the link is unclear, and of course, the findings are not definitive.
-Here's what we do know ups your risk of heart disease, and how to cut your chances.
+“The age of menarche has been shown to be associated with a lot of things related to woman’s health—particularly early menarche, with an increased risk for cardiovascular disease,” says Martha Gulati, MD, professor of medicine and division chief of cardiology at the University of Arizona-Phoenix.
+The reason for the link is unclear, and experts warn that the findings are not definitive.

 Your first period may influence your weight

 Your first period may predict your risk of type 2 diabetes

 An increase in insulin resistance—the hormone is becomes less effective at process blood sugar—may factor in as well: Hormonal changes at the onset of puberty have been linked to a benign increase in insulin resistance, explains Dr. Gallagher, who also serves as director of the Robert I. Grossman, MD and Elisabeth J. Cohen, MD Pediatric Diabetes Center at Hassenfeld Children’s Hospital of New York at NYU Langone.
 “Earlier exposure to the hormones of puberty could be responsible for a persistent change in insulin sensitivity that permanently changes the risk for type 2 diabetes later in life,” Dr. Gallagher says.